saianish03/multiway_machinegen_text_clf/README.md

 - **Dolly** - `4`
 - **Bloomz** - `5`

+This project is based on a problem statement from **SemEval 2024 - Task 8, Subtask B**.
+Although inspired by the competition, it was developed independently and was not submitted as part of the official contest.
+For more details on the original task, visit [this link](https://github.com/mbzuai-nlp/SemEval2024-task8).

 ### Model Performance

 Detailed performance metrics and model specifics can be found in the [Model README](model/README.md).